gerwitz/hgc-v12/src/history/events/199x/1999-quatrix.md

 I enjoyed the freedom to do some [cutting edge work](/2003/11/26/client-servers-communicating-with-server-servers-through-clients.html) but my technical legacy was probably our “Foundation” template framework I created for managing large codebases that was apparently in production use at one bank and a logistics company for 20 years.

 My soft-skills experience working at SLU proved surprisingly applicable.
-I was quickly promoted, replaced Andrew when he moved on and then inheriting a peer company’s team when we merged (and Quatrix became Envision).
-Before long I was Vice President in a fairly large regional firm, with a big office, with purple hair.
+I was quickly promoted, replaced Andrew when he moved on.
+I somehow found myself being a director with a big desk, shocking many clients with my purple hair.